RobotLearning/traj-gen-and-tracking/README.md

 Technical Issues:
 - Symplectic Euler causes problems for convergence
 - Why does the width (h) of the basis functions matter?
-- Reference DMP should start with zero velocity
+- Reference DMP (e.g. loaded dmp.txt) should start with zero velocity
 - Why do we have to run kinematics for generalizing ILC, i.e. [~,refNew] = rr.kinematics(jNew);
 - How can we learn with a smaller (e.g. 20) number of weights?
 - Why are two tracking LQRs not exactly the same (at the end)?